sftcd/openssl/esnistuff/design.md

 - ``esni_cb``: is a local call-back function, it retrives and prints the ``SSL_ESNI`` structure
 - ``SSL_ESNI_get_esni_ctx``: is used to get the ``SSL_ESNI`` structure which is printed via ``SSL_ESNI_print``

+We also added a new server name callback handler (``ssl_esni_servername_cb``) that knows about ESNI.
+That treats the 2nd key/cert provided on the command line as a possible ESNI target - we do X509 name matching between the (E)SNI supplied and the certificate.
+(Standard ``s_server`` behaviour was to compare the SNI from the TLS extension only against the ``-servername`` command line argument.)
+That should mean we get wildcard matching.
+TODO: test that!

 ## APIs

 [Here's](./api.md) what moxygen produces from what doxygen produces (with a bit of sed